 Motivation: missed levels - levels 4 5 6 without a clear ordering?

-Proposal: add new levels: mission reasoning e mission hypothesis

-Status: DONE
+Proposal: adjust levels description and naming: Status: DONE

-Human interaction
+Cognitive Human interaction

 The following levels relate to different levels of human interaction with a system that has a cognitive element.
 They specifically relate to the interaction between a human and a single system.
 Where multiple systems are involved a corresponding set of levels applies.